callumvh/cv/main.typ

 = Projects
 #chiline()

-- *Homelab*: This is my most recent personal project #h(1fr) \
+- *Homelab*: This is an overkill homelab where I use Kubernetes (K3S distro) #h(1fr) \

-- *T Shirt Viewer* #h(1fr) \
+- *Interest calculator*: This was a simple interest calculator as a tech-challenge which was required for landing my job at VeriShare #h(1fr) \

+- *Reddit clone*: I created a
+  clone of Reddit.com using their API.
+I used Python and Flask to build the application, you could go to any subreddit and see all the popular posts but it was read-only. #h(1fr) \

+- *T Shirt Viewer*: This was a simple Vue.js project where you could design a t-shirt by uploading an image and placing it on the front and back of a t-shirt #h(1fr) \

 - *CV*: This CV was created using Typst, which is a markup-based typesetting system and alternative to Latex/MS Word for document creation.
 Here is the link to the repo: #link("https://github.com/callumvh/cv")[callumvh/cv]
   #h(1fr)

-- *Stitch Money API Android App(Incomplete)*: This was an incomplete Android app where the idea was to have a budgeting feature using real bank data from the Nedbank API indirectly through the Stitch API.
-I got as far as creating a graph of an account balance over time using their test API.
-I used Jetpack Compose for Android. #h(1fr) \

-- *Interest calculator*: This was a simple interest calculator as a tech-challenge which was required for landing my job at VeriShare #h(1fr) \

-// - *Evetech-clone*: This was a basic frontend clone of the website evetech.co.za using Stencil.js #h(1fr) \

-- *Reddit-clone*: This was one of of my favourite personal projects, I created a clone of Reddit.com using their API (before it was exorbitantly expensive).
-I used Python and Flask to build the application, you could go to any subreddit and see all the popular posts but it was read-only. #h(1fr) \